itsschwer/pressure-drop/README.md

 ## extra

 - the option to show chat history when the scoreboard is open can be enabled *(client-side)*
-- the option to change void items to always require confirmation before being picked up can be enabled
+- the option to change void items to always require confirmation before being picked up can be enabled *(enabled by default)*
     - intended to encourage sharing void items in multiplayer when the ability to drop void items is disabled

 ## see also